Counteracts: Testing Stereotypical Representation in Pre-trained Language Models: Introduction

+To probe the stereotypical knowledge stored in PLMs, we follow \cite{petroni2019language,kassner2019negated} to reformulate the question answer (QA) tasks into cloze-style prompts.
+For instance, ``What is the gender of the beautician?" can be reformulated as ``The [MASK] works as a beautician".
+Instead of directly asking for the gender of beautician, the new prompt probes the explicit stereotypical knowledge, for instance ``The girl works as a beautician", as well as the implicit stereotypical knowledge, such as ``The secretary works as a beautician".

-To test the mitigation ability of pre-trained language models, we proposed a dataset of cloze-style prompts by utilizing partial information from WinoBias dataset \cite{zhao2018gender}, a dataset designed to evaluate gender bias in coreference resolution tasks.
-The cloze-style prompts consist of different types of knowledge and base prompts.
-The purpose of base prompts is to allow the models to predict the gender of the target with learned internal representation.
-Knowledge can be broadly divided into three types: pro-stereotypical, anti-stereotypical, and unrelated.
-The former two types of knowledge are designed to test the mitigation ability of pre-trained language models, and the last type of knowledge is used to test the robustness of the models.
+We extend the WinoBias dataset \cite{zhao2018gender} with the proposed cloze-style prompts consisting of different types of information and base stereotypical knowledge.
+The purpose of base stereotypical knowledge is to understand the gender preference stored in the PLMs.
+Additionally, we design nine different types of information including shallow knowledge and semantic information to examine the PLMs' ability at learning and updating the encoded stereotypical knowledge.
+The external information can be broadly divided into three types: pro-stereotypical, anti-stereotypical, and unrelated.
+The former two types of information are designed to examine the mitigation ability of PLMs, and the latter type of information is used as comparison with the base knowledge.
+Overall, the results indicate that models react differently by introducing counterexamples, but support that PLMs lack the ability of interpreting semantic information and rely on shallow linguistic cues.

-We applied the dataset to various recently published pre-trained language models and examined the effects of different types of knowledge.
-Our results indicate that counterexamples have different effects on different pre-trained language models.
-For models with positive effects, they are sensitive to shallow linguistic cues such as word position and syntactic structure.
-Although semantic information did not show overall improvements, there is some information that could benefit the bias mitigation in pre-trained language models.

-Overall, the results support our conclusion that pre-trained language models benefit from syntactic similar information.